MarzneshinsCommunity/doc/content/docs/marznode/core/_index.md

  {{< tab >}}
  {{< callout type="info" >}}
-  Follow the [certificate generation guide for MarzNode](nskskks) to generate a certificate for your node and add it to the Hysteria inbound configuration to activate the Hysteria core.
+  Follow the certificate generation guide for MarzNode to generate a certificate for your node and add it to the Hysteria inbound configuration to activate the Hysteria core.
  {{< /callout >}}

+{{< tabs items="Marznode, local node" >}}
+{{< tab >}}
 {{% steps %}}

 ### Download the Hysteria2 Config File:
 *  Use the following command to download the config file and save it to the specified path: